 This is a highly-flexible Masters, suitable for graduates from any discipline, not just journalism.
-Through optional modules and coursework, you can specialise in a genre of journalism that interests you and decide whether to focus on practical skills, research, or both.
+Through optional modules and coursework, you can specialise in a genre of journalism that interests you.

 £6,550 for the full course or £730 per 20 credits* (2022/23)